rubenodamo/uav-hyper-heuristic/README.md

 The project consists of the following main components:

 ### 1. `UZFDomain` Class
 This class is a subclass of the HyFlex `ProblemDomain` class and implements all the problem domain-specific operations as per the HyFlex API specification.
-It includes methods to load instances, create solutions, apply heuristics, and visualize solutions.
+It includes methods to load instances, create solutions, apply heuristics, and visualise solutions.

 ### 2. `UAVInstanceReader` Class
 This class reads UZF problem instances from files and returns the problem information as instances of a `UZFInstanceInterface`.
 It parses the instance files and extracts information such as the name, comments, preparation area coordinates, and enclosure locations.